mlafeldt/deno-memleak/README.md

 # Deno memory leak example

-This repository contains a minimal example that shows that the Deno runtime leaks memory over time.
-We see the same behaviour in a server process that handles many FaaS calls.
+This repository contains a minimal example demonstrating that the Deno runtime leaks memory over time.
+We see the same behavior in a server process that handles many FaaS calls.

 Steps to reproduce: